hlatkyd/ampd/README.md

 --output-all        Output aux files, except local maxima scalogram.
 --output-lms        Ouptut local maxima scalogram matrix in auxdir.
 ```
-Option defaults are defined in ampd.h.
+Some defaults in case optional arguments are not given are defined in ampd.h.
 Reset these as convenient, then recompile.

 Utility programs
 ---